Balazinska/TODOMarek/README.md

-# TODOMarek is a simple application to remember the work to be done, or notes.
+# TODOMarek is a simple application to remember the work to be done, or to take the notes.

 Notes are grouped in the "Category" -> first column.
 Categories are created using button: "Add category".
 Each category is written in a different color.
 10 colors are prepared.
 Lines in the category are added by the button "Add".